AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 6. The `homemenu.cia` file is saved to `SDCARD:/gm9/out`.
 Copy that file to a safe place in your computer.

-## Installing the custom Home Menu title
+## Installing the Custom Home Menu Applet

 <p class="note">
 Make sure you have a backed up <code>homemenu.cia</code> file before proceeding.
 <br/>
 Creating a NAND backup is recommended when modifying any system titles.
 <br/>
-Modifying the Home Menu title is safe and can be restored without NAND backups, but you should make one anyways.
+Modifying the Home Menu applet is safe and can be restored without NAND backups, but you should make one anyways.
 <br/>
 If you bricked your console OS, see the restore section below.
 <br/><br/>
-System Update will fail if the custom Home Menu title is installed.
+System Update will fail if the custom Home Menu applet is installed.
-To update your system, you must restore the Home Menu title back to its original state.
+To update your system, you must restore the Home Menu applet back to its original state.
 <br/>
 After a system update, backup the <code>homemenu.cia</code> file again in case the Home Menu is also updated.
 <br/>
 The current Home Menu mod is likely compatible with the future system firmware versions with an updated Home Menu version.
-If this mod stops working, I will update the base Home Menu title for this mod.
+If this mod stops working, I will update the base Home Menu applet for this mod.
 </p>

 <p class="warning">